Can Rabbits Eat Popcorn?

 Instead, stick to a diet rich in hay, fresh vegetables, and limited fruits.

-Always monitor your rabbit after introducing any new food to ensure they’re not having an adverse reaction, and consult your vet if you notice any unusual behavior.
+You should observe your rabbit after introducing any new food to ensure they do not have an adverse reaction and consult your vet if you notice any unusual behavior.

-While it might be tempting to share your popcorn during movie night, remember that what’s good for you isn’t necessarily good for your Bunny.
+While sharing your popcorn during movie night might be tempting, remember that what’s good for you isn’t necessarily good for your bunny.